 Treating gastroparesis begins with identifying and treating the underlying condition.
-For instance, if diabetes is causing your gastroparesis, your doctor can work with you to help you control your diabetes.
-Beyond this, other gastroparesis treatments may include:
+If diabetes is causing your gastroparesis, your doctor can work with you to help you control it.
+Beyond this, other gastroparesis treatments may include the following.

 Changes to your diet